Serving Art Educators

 From Carolyn in Virginia Beach - Middle school - high school

 I am always looking for those perfect spring days to take my kids outside with Drawing Boards.
 We even took Prang Watercolor Pan Sets out last year.
-Sometimes we do Plaster sculpture outside.
+Sometimes we do Plaster of Paris sculpture outside.
 We pour plaster in milk carton boxes, sit in the sunshine on the bleachers and carve away!
 Less mess in the classroom.

 If I have leftover Pariscraft, sometimes we go outside and do casts of hands.
 Two students work together.
 One day, they do one person's hand.
 The next day they do the other.
 There are some really neat ideas of plaster hand sculptures on IAD Hands Ideas page.
 This should get some problem solving going!